What Is a Tax Deferral?

 Annuities

-If you've maxed out your 401(k) plan and IRA contributions for the year, qualified employee annuities can help you save up more for retirement.
-Like a 401(k) or IRA, if you purchase an annuity with pre-tax dollars, you’ll pay taxes for the contribution and interest when withdrawing the funds.
+If you've maxed out your 401(k) plan and IRA contributions for the year, qualified employee annuities can help you save more for retirement.
+Like a 401(k) or an IRA, if you purchase an annuity with pre-tax dollars, you’ll pay taxes for the contribution and interest when withdrawing the funds.

 If you buy annuities with after-tax dollars, only your interest will be taxed when you start receiving payments.